 In my second book, Power Up: Taking Charge of Your Financial Destiny, I dedicate six pages just to grocery shopping and frugal eating.
 In fact, I tell the story of one client of mine who lost her job at the same time her son suffered an accident that required expensive medical treatment.

-While she used a number of tactics to make ends meet and stay out of debt, shopping smart about food was a potent one — because we all need to eat, and eat often.
+While she used a number of tactics to make ends meet and stay out of debt, shopping smart and having a food budget was a potent one — because we all need to eat, and eat often.
 As I wrote…